ohbamah/hopt/README.md

 - Make option assignment functional as such: --name=“My name is Claude”.
 - Check wether the option argument is the right type to generate the appropriate error.
 - Handle type wrapper like IPv4, IPv6, numeric range, file, ...
-- Flag HOPT_MUST_HAVE to force user to set a flag.
+- Flag HOPT_FLMA to force user to set a flag.

 ## Authors